Government relations & advocacy

-Bombardier is a member of associations, trade organizations, industry group and coalitions in which it works with industry partners to advocate Bombardier’s or the industry’s interests.
+Bombardier is a member of associations, trade organizations, industry groups and coalitions in which it works with industry partners to advocate Bombardier’s or the industry’s interests.

 Membership in or financial support of these various groups does not mean Bombardier agrees with or supports every position or lobbying action taken by them or their other members.
 We do not direct how membership dues that we and other members pay to such groups are used.

 In order to provide greater transparency on our engagement with governments, the below list includes some of the most significant organizations or associations whose role is to engage from a policy perspective and to which we pay yearly membership fees:

 - Aerospace Industries Association of Canada

 - Aero Montréal

 - Business Council of Canada

 - Canadian Association of Railway Suppliers

 - Canadian Chamber of Commerce